 I wrote a small hacky BASH script that does my WordPress backups.
 It tars and gzips both the entire WordPress directory and the database dump and then moves it around with Rsync.
 One day I’ll do the work of finding/creating a better, more robust solution.
 Let me know if you can recommend one?

 The free tier of this wonderful service allows for scheduling up to 30 posts, which is more than I ever do at one time.
 And now it can even take advantage of Instagram’s direct-posting feature for business accounts, if you have one.

-Now since so many GIFs that I wish to post to Instagram are actually shorter than 3s, I automated everything above and here is the first cut of the script.
-To see if I made any changes since actually using it “in production” check the version I’m currently using in my dotfiles.
+Now since so many GIFs that I wish to post to Instagram are actually shorter than 3s, I automated everything above and here is the script.
+To see if I made any changes since posting this, check the version I’m currently using in my dotfiles.

 if[$# -eq 0 ]; then